gabsbarreto/portfolio1/NHANES project/NHANES-Git.md

                               is.na(RIDEXPRG) ~ 'No'))
 ```

-Finally, the CDC recommends that individual participant weights (sample
+Finally, the CDC recommends that participant weights (sample weights)
-weights) are divided by the number of cycles one is trying to merge
+are divided by the total number of cycles that are merged together.
-together.

 Thus: